deepskystacker/DSS/Installers/README.txt

 25. Work around for Qt bug (QTBUG-46620) with restoring application position and size when re-opening the application after it was closed when maximised.

+26. Mouse wheel zooming worked the opposite way from most other applications, now changed to be compatible.

 Welcome to DeepSkyStacker 5.1.3
 ===============================